divengine/div/docs/Features/System vars.md

 If you need enable some system vars use the method **div::enableSystemVar($varname)**.
 If you need disable a system var use the method **div::disableSystemVar($varname)**.

+## Engine setup vars

+The engine also reads some setup vars from your items/template variables.
+These are not system vars, but they affect parsing:

+- `div.literals`: list of variable names treated as literal (skip further parsing).
+You can set it in the template or in PHP.
+Example: `{= div.literals: ["text1", "text2"] =}`.
+PHP equivalent: `$tpl->addLiteral(["text1", "text2"]);`
+- `div.clear_locations`: boolean flag that controls whether location tags are cleared during parse cycles.
+If false, locations are kept for further composition (useful with pre-processed templates).
+At the end of the top-level parse, remaining location tags are cleared.

 Example

 index.php